Mode of study

 Do I need a CAS?

-If you have chosen the Blended course and are an international student from outside of Europe, or an EU, EEA or Swiss student (but not Irish) who has not lived in the UK before and are arriving in the UK for the first time after 11pm on 31 December 2020, then you will need to make a Student visa application, if you do not already hold a visa for the UK that confers the right to study.
+If you are an international student from outside of Europe, or an EU, EEA or Swiss student (but not Irish) who has not lived in the UK before and are arriving in the UK for the first time after 11pm on 31 December 2020, then you will need to make a Student visa application, if you do not already hold a visa for the UK that confers the right to study.
+Students who require a visa will be issued with a CAS number (Confirmation of Acceptance for Studies) after they have received an unconditional offer for the Pre-sessional English course.

 Can I apply for accommodation for the Pre-Sessional English course?

-If you have chosen the Blended course, you will be eligible to apply for accommodation for the duration of your Pre-Sessional English course.
-A number of accommodation packages are available to suit your requirements, depending on when you plan to arrive in the UK and whether you will be required to complete any quarantine period.
+Yes, you will be eligible to apply for accommodation for the duration of your Pre-Sessional English course.
+A number of accommodation packages are available to suit your requirements, depending on the duration of your course and whether you will be required to complete any quarantine period.

-More details about the accommodation options available and the accommodation booking process for Pre-Sessional English students is available on our Offer Holder pages.
+More details about the accommodation options and the accommodation booking process for Pre-Sessional English students will be available shortly.

-What if I no longer want to do the Pre-Sessional course?
+What if I no longer want to do the Pre-Sessional English course?

 You can withdraw your application through the Applicant Portal.
 Your offer for your main course will still stand and you will be required to take an English language test and meet the requirements of your main course.